rubyforgood/rubyforgood.org--old/faq.md

 We are proud to have a <a href="/coc">code of conduct</a>.

-##### How is 2017 different from 2016?
+##### How is 2018 different from 2017?

-Cost is slightly higher because the Smithsonian is charging us more.
+We've moved to Washington D.C. and have a couple other surprises too!

 ##### Can my family come?

 Unfortunately not this year due to the location being a closed research institute.

-##### Do I get something special if I've been for the past 4 years?
+##### Do I get something special if I've been for the past 5 years?

 A big bear hug from all the organizers!